 Representatives of Broadridge Financial Solutions, Inc. and the inspector of elections will count the votes and certify the election results.
-The inspector of elections is our controller, Jerry Sintes.
+The inspector of elections is our Controller and Vice President, Jerry Sintes.
 The results will be published in a current report on Form 8-K to be filed after the Annual Meeting.